Cockroaches

 Where they live

-Hide out near where they can get food, water, and warmth.
-Wedge into cracks by day, waiting for the lights to go out.
-Feast by night.
-Look for black dots (frass, aka bug poop) along edges and in corners.
+Near where they can get food, water, and warmth.
+Warmth is especially important which is why you might find them in smoke detectors and other devices with electronic parts.
+They wedge into cracks by day, waiting for the lights to go out and feast by night.
+Look for black dots (frass, a.k.a. bug poop) along edges and in corners.
 Find 'em?
 Cockroaches are probably hanging out nearby.

 What they eat